Propane guide

 Propane for propylene production

 However, propane gas is also an interesting candidate for propylene production, according to a study published in the journal Nature Catalysis.
 This involves a promising chemical reaction with CO2, oxidative dehydrogenation.
 The CO2 is intended to remove the hydrogen contained in the propane gas, resulting in the conversion of propane into propylene.
-Like many unsaturated hydrocarbons, propylene is an important precursor for plastics.
+Like many unsaturated hydrocarbons, propylene is an important base for the production of plastics.

-Of particular interest is not only the catalyst developed for the extraction of propylene from propane, but also the possible applications of this catalyst in the context of carbon recycling and the associated reduction of greenhouse gases.
+Of particular interest is not only the catalyst developed for the extraction of propylene from propane, but also the possible applications of this catalyst in the context of carbon dioxide recycling in order to reduce greenhouse gas emissions.

 Storage and safe handling of propane gas

-Propane gas is stored in special pressurised containers with a valve protection cage or valve protection cap in a well-ventilated location under conditions that prevent corrosion of the containers.
+Propane gas is stored in pressurised containers with a valve protection cage or valve protection cap in a well-ventilated location under conditions that prevent corrosion of the containers.
 The maximum storage temperature must never exceed 50° C and the storage location must be protected from sunlight.
-Propane tanks must always be stored in an upright position and well secured against falling over.
+Propane tanks must always be stored in an upright position and well secured against tilting.

 As leaked propane gas mixed with air is highly flammable and can lead to explosions, the electrical equipment of the storage location must comply with the explosion protection regulations for a potentially explosive atmosphere.
-As propane can react explosively on contact with certain substances, this must also be excluded.
+As propane can react explosively on contact with certain substances, it must be stored away from these.
 Storage with the following substances is not permitted due to the risks involved.
-This is only an excerpt.
+(Examples only)

 - Barium peroxide